CyberAP/vue3-ssr-webpack4-hmr/README.md

 ## Commands

-- `dev`: SSR in hot module reload mode, updates as you edit!
+- `start`: SSR in hot module reload mode, updates as you edit!
 - `serve`: SSR in production mode with all the builds compiled

 ## Folder structure